 Even though aloe vera gel is a natural product, some people might still be allergic to it.
 Before you start using this gel, please test it on a small area on your arm to see if you have any reaction to it before applying it to your entire body or face.

-You can download the Material Safety Data Sheet (MSDS) below to read more about how to safely use this product:
+You can download the Material Safety Data Sheet (MSDS) below to read more about how to use aloe vera body gel safely: